 - Keep track of all the dates when you have to go to the Jobcentre, and any other meetings you have to go to.

-- Keep a record all your activities relating to your benefit requirements.
+- Keep a record of all your activities relating to your benefit requirements.
 For example, make a note of the time you spend looking for work and any jobs you apply for.

 - Keep a copy of anything the Jobcentre gives or sends you.